Challenging injustice and changing lives

 Every year, real change happens because of Write for Rights.

-Since Write for Rights started in 2001, more than 50 million actions have been taken, while at least 109 people featured in our campaign have seen a positive outcome to their case.
+Since Write for Rights started in 2001, more than 50 million actions have been taken, while over 100 people featured in our campaign have seen a positive outcome to their case.

 Together, our voices are powerful enough to challenge injustice and change the world.
 Our 2023 Write for Rights campaign focuses on women’s rights, climate justice, Indigenous rights and local community empowerment, unjust police brutality and overall supporting individuals who have been convicted unjustly due to standing up for human rights.